All Games Made By Mojang

 Jakob Porser, Carl Manneh, Daniel Kaplan, and Jens Bergensten were all hired to join the game developer, helping to create the foundations of what was to become Mojang Studios.

 By 2014, Persson sold his share of Mojang Specifications (now called Mojang AB) and the company was sold to Microsoft before becoming Mojang Studios.

 Mojang became Mojang Studios in 2020 and was completely rebranded.

-Mojang Studios may be most famous for creating Minecraft, the best-selling, block-building video game of all time.
+Mojang Studios may be most famous for creating the Minecraft franchise, the block-building, best selling pc game of all time.
 But they’ve actually developed a range of other games in different genres.